 Even though some jobs don't require a resume, we recommend you use both your LinkedIn profile and resume when applying to jobs.

 check out our expert's 5 top tips on how to apply for jobs online using your LinkedIn profile and your resume.

 Here is how you can save multiple versions of your resume on LinkedIn:

 1. Go to the Jobs tab in the navigation bar.

 2. Search for a job you would want to apply for that has the LinkedIn Easy Apply option.

 3. Attach your resume with the application.
-LinkedIn will save the last three resumes you uploaded.
-You may want to change the file names so you know which is which.
+LinkedIn will save the last five resumes you've uploaded, along with the date you last used each version.

 Good luck with your job search!